CADRE Dispatch

 Dagger Micro Vs. Glock 43X: Notable Differences

 Before we hit the range, let’s discuss some differences I noticed out of the box.
 The PSA Dagger Micro comes with an optics cut and rail.
-The Glock 43X does not, but the Glock 43X MOS does.
-It’s not a huge factor since you can just get the MOS model if you want those features.
+Glock’s 43X does not, but the Glock 43X MOS does.
+That’s not a huge factor since you can just get the MOS model if you want those features, but it is a consideration.

 The Dagger Micro comes with metal sights of the three-dot variety.
-It is very basic, but also very useable.
+It is very basic, but also very usable.
 Glock famously keeps their crappy polymer sights on every gun they have.
 The same goes for the G43X.
-It has the crappy Glock sights that no one likes.
+It has the crappy sights sported by all stock Glock pistols, despite the fact that no one likes them.
 Maybe Gen 6 will see them finally move to good sights.

 There are some other small differences with grip texture, as well as the curves and shape of the slide.
 The Dagger Micro looks fancier and has that Gucci-Glock aesthetic appeal of odd lines and curves.